 - In a patient or caregivers place of employment

 - At a park, recreation center, youth center, or other places open to the public

 - In any correctional facility

-- On the property of a daycare or facility designed for child care.
+- On the property of a daycare or other facility designed for child care.